-"The offering price of our shares of common stock is based on our board's determination of the estimated NAV per share as of December 31, 2018.
+Our board of directors has determined an estimated NAV per share of our common stock of \$23.50 as of December 31, 2019.
 You should not rely on the estimated NAV per share as being an accurate measure of the current value of our shares of common stock.

-On March 19, 2018, our board of directors determined an estimated NAV per share of our Class A shares, Class I shares and Class T shares of \$23.32, as of December 31, 2018.
-The offering price of our shares in this offering is based on such determination.
-The objective of our board of directors in determining the estimated NAV was to arrive at a value, based on the most recent data available, that it believed was reasonable based on methodologies that it deemed appropriate after consultation with our advisor.
+On March 24, 2020, our board of directors determined an estimated NAV per share of each of our Class A shares, Class I shares and Class T shares as of December 31, 2019 of \$23.50.
+The objective of our board of directors in determining the estimated NAV per share was to arrive at a value, based on the most recent data available, that it believed was reasonable based on methodologies that it deemed appropriate after consultation with our advisor.
 However, the market for commercial real estate can fluctuate quickly and substantially and the value of our assets is expected to change in the future and may decrease.
-The composition of our real estate portfolio will continue to change as we invest additional proceeds from our offering.
-Also, our board of directors did not consider certain other factors, such as a liquidity discount to reflect the fact that our shares are not currently traded on a national securities exchange and the limitations on the ability to redeem shares pursuant to our share repurchase program, which is currently suspended.
+Also, our board of directors did not consider certain other factors, such as a liquidity discount to reflect the fact that our shares are not currently traded on a national securities exchange and the limitations on the ability to redeem shares pursuant to our share repurchase program.